G-Node/g-node-portal/source/index.rst

 Start by reading the G-Node Portal :doc:`overview <overview>`.

 You may sign up and instantly `try the platform <https://portal.g-node.org/data/>`_ using the web browser.
 If you are interested in using the platform from the Matlab or Python, consider our :doc:`tutorial <tutorial/index>`.
-If you are interested in the common DATA API, please find the :doc:`complete reference here <reference/api_specification>`.
+If you are interested in the common DATA API, please start exploring :doc:`the principles here <key_functions/data_api/principles>`.

 Everything you want to know about G-Node Platform: